unadlib/jsdoc-tests/README.md

 };
 ````

-- Create a test file
+- Create a test code in `./test/index.test.ts`.

 ```ts
 import { jsdocTests } from 'jsdoc-tests';